MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md

 ## SYNOPSIS
 Update the properties of an identitySecurityDefaultsEnforcementPolicy object.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy?view=graph-powershell-beta)

 ## SYNTAX